What is Perinatal Mental Health?

-The workshop covers mental health problems that occur during pregnancy and up to 12 months postnatal.
+The workshop covers mental health problems that occur in adults during pregnancy and up to 12 months after the birth.

 The aim of the workshop is to encourage discussion and to direct people to relevant support services.

 The workshop is for Oldham residents who are new or expectant parents, or those wanting to provide informal support to new parents, such as friends or family.

 We also offer a 1 hour workshop for professionals working in Oldham interested in increasing their confidence and understanding around perinatal mental health.